CQUniversity Australia

-Central Queensland University (alternatively known as CQUniversity) is an Australian public university based in central Queensland.
+Central Queensland University (branded as CQUniversity) is an Australian public university based in central Queensland.
 CQUniversity is the only Australian university with a campus presence in every mainland state.
 Its main campus is at Norman Gardens in Rockhampton, however, it also has campuses in Adelaide (Wayville), Brisbane, Bundaberg (Branyan), Cairns, Emerald, Gladstone (South Gladstone and Callemondah), Mackay (central business district and Ooralea), Melbourne, Noosa, Perth, Rockhampton City, Sydney and Townsville.
-CQUniversity also has delivery sites to support distance education in Biloela, Broome, Busselton, Charters Towers, Karratha and Yeppoon, and partners with university centres in Cooma, Geraldton and Port Pirie.
+CQUniversity also partners with university centres in several regional areas across Australia.

+The university was established in 1967 in Parkhurst as the Queensland Institute of Technology (Capricornia) and achieved full university status as the University of Central Queensland in 1992 before being renamed Central Queensland University in 1994.

 History

-CQUniversity began as the Queensland Institute of Technology (Capricornia) in 1967, and after two years under the name of the University College of Central Queensland, in 1992 became an official university named the University of Central Queensland.
-In 1994, it adopted the name Central Queensland University.
-In 2008, it became CQUniversity in recognition of the institutions' expansion beyond the Central Queensland region.

-Beginnings

-CQUniversity's antecedent institution, the Queensland Institute of Technology (Capricornia), was established in Rockhampton in 1967 as a regional branch of the Queensland Institute of Technology (Brisbane).

-However, the first steps to establish a university in Rockhampton were taken as early as the 1940s.
+Pre-1958: Push for University Decentralisation in Queensland

 In 1941, the Queensland Labor Premier, William Forgan Smith, introduced section 17 of the National Education Co-ordination and University of Queensland Amendment Act, which provided for the creation of university colleges outside Brisbane.
 In 1944 and 1945, a series of Rockhampton delegations lobbied the Queensland government for a university college, but after the University of Queensland established a network of provincial study centres in the late 1940s the issue became dormant.